 That’s the awesome thing about this job: There is no typical!
 We have all types of people who graduate from the program: college students, stay-at-home moms, retirees, people with full-time jobs, etc. Proofreading is flexible enough to fit any lifestyle.
 One person may choose a typical 9-to-5 schedule.
 Another person may proofread for a couple of hours in the evenings.
 Night owls, morning people, part-time, full-time – you get to choose your own adventure!

-How did you get involved in teaching people how to make money with proofreading transcripts for your reporters?
+How did you get involved in teaching people how to make money by proofreading transcripts for your reporters?

 I started by training a few people one-on-one.
 From there, I created an eBook and started selling it online.
 From the multitude of emails I received, I realized that book just wasn’t cutting it.
 I created the online course to fill in those gaps, and I continually update and improve it.
 A quality online course never stays the same; it’s a living, breathing organism that grows and changes along with the industry.

-You offer a FREE 7-day intro course, what will people learn in this training?
+You offer a FREE 76-minute workshop for General Proofreaders, what do people learn in this training?

 What are some of the benefits to be a proofreader?